cosmo-menezes/algoritmos/README.md

 # algoritmos
-Curso realizado atravez do You Tube, e livro de Algoritmos
+Curso realizado atravez do You Tube do canal do Professor Gustavo Guanabara, e o livro de Algoritmos do Professor Manzano.